CainDev/Facebook-Twitter-AutoGrow-Bot/readme.md

 > facebooksettings.txt (Fill with Your Access Token, App ID, App Secret)

 > twittersettings.txt (Fill with your Consumer Key, Consumer Secret, Access Token and Access Token Secret)

+## Installing [Tweepy]

+(Unfortunately Twitter is very rude about video uploads and you have to use a modified tweepy library)

+Thanks to user braian87b for making a library that makes it easy to upload video. https://github.com/braian87b/tweepy

 ---